redwoodjs/redwood/packages/create-redwood-app-template/README.md

 <p align="center">
   <img src="https://avatars2.githubusercontent.com/u/45050444?v=4" width="200" />
   <h1 align="center">Redwood</h1>
+  <h2 align="center">Bringing <b>full-stack</b> to the <b>JAMstack</b></h2>
 </p>

 _by Tom Preston-Werner, Peter Pistorius, and Rob Cameron._

-**Redwood is an opinionated, full stack, serverless web application framework that will allow you to build JAMstack applications with ease.** By making a lot of decisions for you, Redwood lets you get to work on what makes your application special, instead of wasting cycles choosing and re-choosing various technology components.
+**Redwood is an opinionated, full-stack, serverless web application framework that will allow you to build and deploy JAMstack applications with ease.**
+Imagine a React frontend, statically delivered by CDN, that talks via GraphQL to your backend running on AWS Lambdas around the world, all deployable with just a `git push`—that's Redwood.
+By making a lot of decisions for you, Redwood lets you get to work on what makes your application special, instead of wasting cycles choosing and re-choosing various technologies and configurations.
+Plus, because Redwood is a proper framework, you benefit from continued performance and feature upgrades over time and with minimum effort.

 **WARNING:** This document is aspirational (see [Readme Driven Development](https://tom.preston-werner.com/2010/08/23/readme-driven-development.html))